 Extended warranty.
 This benefit can double the original manufacturer’s warranty of 12 months or less for eligible items purchased on this card.

 Compare it with the Uber Visa Card

-|Wells Fargo Propel American Express® Card||Uber Visa Card|
+|Wells Fargo Propel American Express® card||Uber Visa Card|

-|Welcome Offer/Sign-up Bonus||Earn 30K bonus points when you spend $3,000 in purchases in the first 3 months||Earn $100 after spending $500 on purchases in the first 90 days from account opening.|
+|Welcome offer||Earn 20,000 bonus points when you spend $1,000 in purchases in the first 3 months - that's a $200 cash redemption value.||Earn $100 in Uber Cash after spending $500 on purchases in the first 90 days from account opening.|

-The information related to the Uber Visa Card has been collected by CompareCards and has not been reviewed or provided by the issuer of this card.
+The information related to the Wells Fargo Propel American Express® card has been independently collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.